Irai, Orne

 Irai (/fr/) is a commune in the Orne department in north-western France.

 Geography

+La Ferté-en-Ouche is made up of the following collection of villages and hamlets, La Touche, Irai, Le Tremblay and La Hentrie.

 The Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

+The Avre river flows through the commune.